 Several species of paper wasps of the genus Polistes occur in Missouri.
 All are about 0.7 to 1.0 inch long, slender and variously colored with brown, red and yellow (Figure 8).
 They build their single-comb unprotected nest from the eaves or porches of buildings or other sheltered locations (Figure 6).
 As with all the other wasps, only the queen survives the winter to start new colonies in the spring.

 Paper wasps are not as aggressive as yellowjackets or hornets in defense of their nest.
 These nests should be eliminated only if they are located near human activity and pose a risk of stings.
 To eliminate a nest, spray with a pressurized spray stream as described for the baldfaced hornet.
 Return a few hours later and remove the nest to discourage other paper wasps from nesting there.

-Paper wasp; width approximately 1 inch.
+Paper wasp; about 1 inch long.

 Mud daubers are solitary wasps of the family Sphecidae.
 They vary in length from 0.5 to 1.25 inches and are very slender with threadlike waists (Figure 9).
 They build mud nests in sheltered areas.
 These nests are tubelike cells often positioned side by side (Figure 10).

 The female wasp stocks the nest with insects or spiders that she has captured and stung into paralysis.
 After laying an egg on the prey, she builds a partition to make a small cell.
 Then she captures another prey, lays another egg and builds another wall to make the next cell, continuing until the tube is full of individual cells containing prey and eggs.